ConfuddledPenguin/CS313-ACE3/README.md

 To do this a basic emulation of the hardware was created, to which different paging algorithms can be applied to and statistics can be recorded.

 In addition to the above task I wanted to learn javaFX.
-Since i had just completed this project, and it was still in my head, i decided to skin it.
+Since I had just completed this project, and it was still in my head, I decided to skin it.

-###Authors###
+###Running the program###

+There are two main methods present in the source.

+Method one is part of the package text control.
+This starts the terminal version of the application.
+This version accepts the input file as an argument at runtime.

+Method two is part of the package ui.
+This starts the javaFX thread and is the GUI version of the application.
+This version allows the user to easily customise the configuration of the memory system.

+It is important that the the required files to run this program are included in a folder called files, in the execution directory.
+These files are required for the application to run.

+###Author###

 Thomas Maxwell		- gvb12182@uni.strath.ac.uk